dotnet/docs/docs/csharp/modern-events.md

 `SearchDirectoryArgs` so that they do not derive from `EventArgs`.
 The program will work exactly the same.

-You could also change the `SearchDirectoryArgs` to a struct, if you also make one more change:
+You could also change the `SearchDirectoryArgs` to a struct, if you make one more change:

 [!code-csharp[SearchDir](../../samples/csharp/events/Program.cs#DeclareSearchEvent "Define search directory event")]